Czech Republic

 » Pre-1993 Czechoslovakia (250 kB)

-Did you know that the city of Plzen (in German: Pilsen) is the birthplace of the Pilsner beer, and Ceske Budejovice (in German: Budweiss) the birthplace of Budweisser?
+Did you know that the city of Plzeň (in German: Pilsen) is the birthplace of the Pilsner beer, and České Budějovice (in German: Budweis; also Böhmisch Budweis, or Budweiss, or Budweiß) the birthplace of Budweiser?

-Did you know that the western part of the Czech republic (approximately up to the Jihlava-Svitavy line on the above map) is called Bohemia (after the name of a Celtic tribe that used to live there in the Roman times), and the eastern part Moravia?
-Everybody speaks about the same, Czech, language in both parts, thus the whole is called the Czech Lands (Czechlands, Czechia) though there is still no generally accepted short name for the Czech Republic.
-I was always wondering whether the other meaning of the words Bohemia, Bohemian denoting a certain, let's say, unconventional lifestyle had its origin in the way of life of the old Czechs or of their predecessors, the Kelts.
-Apparently, neither one nor the other: actually it may reflect the wandering lifestyle of the Gypsies who were migrating into Europe in the 15th century.
-They came from the East through Greece, were officially reported on the territory of Bohemia for the first time in 1416 (though some sources suggest that they got there as early as in 1260) and then continued on to the West Europe.
-It was the "golden age of Gypsies in Europe", they were being received by aristocrats and being given letters of protection and other privileges.
-And so they first arrived to France with a letter of protection issued on April 17th, 1423 by the Holy Roman Emperor and Czech King, Zikmund.
-Because it was issued in the Czech Lands (La Bohême) and by the Czech King (roi de Bohême), the French people named the newcomers after the land from where they came, les Bohémiens.
+Did you know that the western part of the Czech Republic (approximately up to the Jihlava-Jeseník line on the above map) is called Bohemia (after the Latin name of a Celtic tribe of Boii that used to inhabit this area in antiquity), and the eastern part Moravia?
+Everybody speaks about the same, Czech, language in both parts, thus the whole is called the Czech Lands, or Czechia, which is slowly becoming a generally accepted short name for the Czech Republic.
+I used to wonder whether the other meaning of the words Bohemia, Bohemian, Bohemianism denoting a certain unconventional, artistic lifestyle had its origin in the way of life of the old Czechs, or of their predecessors, the Celtic Boii.
+Actually, neither from one nor the other: it originated from the wandering lifestyle of the Gypsy (Roma) musicians and entertainers who were migrating into the western half of Europe in the 15th century, because Roma were called Bohemians when they first arrived in France: They came to Europe from India through Egypt and Greece.
+Their presence on the territory of Bohemia was reliably recorded for the first time in 1416 (although some researchers suggest that they got there as early as in 1260) and then continued on to the West Europe.
+15th century was the "golden age of Gypsies in Europe" when they were being received by aristocrats and given letters of protection and other privileges.
+And so it happened that they first arrived to France with a letter of protection issued on April 17th, 1423 by the Holy Roman Emperor and Czech King, Zikmund.
+Because it was issued in the Czech Lands (La Bohême) and by the Czech King (roi de Bohême), the French people named the newcomers "les bohémiens".
+This name for the Roma has survived in French for a long time, see les bohémiens en voyage or the 1857 poem by Charles Baudelaire.

 The territory of the Czech Republic is almost identical with that of the historical Czech Kingdom which had been for the last approximately 300 years of its legal existence, until 1918, a part of the Austro-Hungarian Empire.
 From 1918 till 1992, Czech Lands together with Slovakia, which lies east of Moravia, constituted the Czechoslovak Republic.